Testing with McpAssured

 • Fluent API: Readable, chainable test methods

-• Transport Support: Test SSE, Streamable HTTP, and WebSocket transports
+• Transport Support: Test SSE, Streamable HTTP, WebSocket, and STDIO transports

 • Type-Safe Assertions: Strongly-typed response validation